Xianglin-XLZ/BHARP/README.md

 This repository contains code for the simulations in the manuscript:
 *"Identifying Treatment Effect Heterogeneity with Bayesian Hierarchical Adjustable Random Partition (BHARP) in Adaptive Enrichment Trials"*.

-Maintained by Xianglin Zhao
+Maintained by Xianglin Zhao.

 ## Structure

 - `functions/`
   Core functions and model implementations:
-  - `BHARP.cpp` — rjMCMC implementation of BHARP (split–merge sampler)
+  - `BHARP.cpp` — rjMCMC implementation of BHARP
   - `BHARP_model.R` — R wrapper for BHARP
   - `BHM_model.R`, `IND_model.R`, `BLAST_model.R`, `BART_model.R` — comparator models
-  - Helper functions: `helper_metric.R`, `helper_trial.R`
+  - `helper_metric.R`, `helper_trial.R` — helper functions

 - `scripts/`
   Scripts for running simulation studies.
+  - `BHARP_sim.R` generates 500 datasets for each scenario and analyzes them with BHARP.
+  - Other method scripts (e.g., BHM, IND, BLAST, BART) do not generate datasets; they analyze the same datasets created by `BHARP_sim.R`.

 - `results/`
-  Output directory for simulation results.
-  Subfolder `simulation/` stores CSV files written by samplers under each scenario.
+  Output directory, stores files written by samplers.
-  (The actual datasets are removed but can be reproduced from the provided code.)
+  Generated datasets are removed but can be reproduced from the provided code.
+  Summary results (RMSE, MAE, variance) for each scenario (S1–S9) are provided in `.txt` files (e.g., `S1_BHARP_sim_results.txt`, `S1_BART_sim_results.txt`, etc.).

 ## Requirements